ouyi/ouyi.github.io/_posts/2017-12-31-jekyll-table-of-contents.md

 ### With JavaScript

-Therefore, I removed the `**Contents**` heading from the markdown, and instead, insert it with a JavaScript hack.
+Therefore, I removed the `**Contents**` heading from the markdown, and came up with a JavaScript hack.

 {% highlight javascript %}
 function domReady() {